 If I file for workers’ comp, do I lose the right to file a lawsuit?

-In some cases, there really is grounds for a lawsuit.
+In some cases, there are grounds for a lawsuit.
 In that case, we usually recommend filing for workers’ compensation anyway.
-You’re allowed to do both, and you’ll receive workers’ comp regardless of whether you win your court case or not.
+You’re allowed to do both, and you’ll receive workers’ compensation regardless of whether you win your court case.

 Learn more about why it’s important to hire a workers’ comp attorney.